-And while the average visitor to Walt Disney World does not do much planning, most do look at pricing to determine whether a visit fits in their budget.
-When they do, they are met with the following calendar on DisneyWorld.com showing significantly higher prices for the summer months:
+While the average visitor to Walt Disney World does not do much planning, most do look at pricing to determine whether a visit fits in their budget.
+When they do, they are met with a price calendar on DisneyWorld.com showing significantly higher prices for the summer months:

 If you’re a Florida resident, or even living within driving distance in the South, it’s pretty easy to delay your visit until the late summer or on a weekend during the fall if price is an issue.
 Even if you don’t live in the South, you may be considering an impulse-visit to Magic Kingdom or Epcot on an already-planned vacation to Florida.

 Although they represent a much smaller piece of the pie, Annual Passholder trends also could explain some of the shift in summer crowds at Walt Disney World.
 As Annual Passes have rapidly escalated in price, no doubt some people have dropped them entirely.

 Stretches of poor weather are not something that impact tourism numbers, as tourists cannot really plan for it.
 They know the summer is hot and it rains during storm season, but not when a heat wave is going to occur.
 However, it’s a safe assumption that those tourists who are on vacation during a heat wave are spending more time at the hotel pool and less time in the parks.

 While there are a lot of Disney blogs (not just this one) offering trip planning advice that likely includes recommendations as to when to visit, the vast majority of Walt Disney World visitors either do not or cannot follow this advice.
-It’d sure be neat if everyone followed our advice (and frankly, anyone who doesn’t is dead to me), but the practical reality is that most visitors to Walt Disney World do very little research and do not have the time to pore over Disney blogs for hours.
+It’d sure be neat if everyone followed our advice, but the practical reality is that most visitors to Walt Disney World do very little research and do not have the time to pore over Disney blogs for hours.
 On the plus side, a lack of critical mass is why a lot of tips you’ll find on Disney blogs work in the first place.